dfelinto/blender-manual/manual/modeling/curves/properties/geometry.rst

      However, rendering artifacts may appear.
    - You may need to increase the curve resolution to see more detail of the taper.
    - The Taper Object is distributed by control points.
-     Therefor unevenly spaced control points may applier to stretch the shape of the taper.
+     Therefor unevenly spaced control points may likelier to stretch the shape of the taper.
      Subdividing segments causes those points to use a larger fraction of the overall taper shape.
    - With closed curves, the taper curve in *Taper Object* acts along the whole curve (perimeter of the object), not just the length of the object, and varies the extrusion depth.
 In these cases,